 - Recommended if... you want to try a minimalist pizza and its sweeter version.

-7. The best appetizer at Cantina dei Papi Ham Shop
+7. The best appetizer at the Cantina dei Papi Ham Shop

-To live the full experience in Rome, you must try the typical aperitivo in Rome, which has become a ritual.
+To live the full experience in Rome, you must try the typical appetizer of Rome, which has become a ritual.
 It is a kind of fun afterwork that is usually held every day around 6 p.m. and is as traditional as the Sunday vermouth in Spain.

 In this case, you pay a fixed price for the drink and it includes a sophisticated appetizer.
 Do you want a break from pasta and try this delight?
 I recommend you go to the Cantina dei Papi ham store, which stands out for its tables with an exquisite selection of cold meats and cheeses from the area.